 The technical word for it, frisson, comes from a French term that means “to shiver”.
 And while there is some research on it and why it occurs, some still find it quite a mystery as to why some experience it and others don’t.

 Research has found that those who do experience skin orgasms have a powerful character trait and neurological wiring that sets them apart from others.

 A skin orgasm has been described as a wave of pleasure overcoming one’s body, coursing the skin like an orgasm.
 A positive motion of sensations moving up the back in rapid succession, like shivers down one’s spine.

 It’s an involuntary physical reaction that music psychologists Psyche Loui and Luke Harrison describe as “a pleasurable sensation that is paradoxically both universal and variable”.

 Some describe it as tingling of the skin and experiencing chills, and sometimes, it’s accompanied with goosebumps and dilation of the pupils.
 Why does this happen?
 It all has to do with one’s reward system and their sympathetic nervous system, respectively.

-With the reward system, it’s the nucleus accumbens, orbitofrontal cortex, and insular cortex (known as the ‘hedonistic spots’), which is a region responsible for producing pleasure cognition.
+With the reward system, it’s the nucleus accumbens, orbitofrontal cortex, and insular cortex (known as the ‘hedonistic spots’), which is the region responsible for producing pleasure cognition.

-And with the sympathetic nervous system, it’s been shown that during a skin orgasm, there is an increase in electrodermal activity.
+And it’s been shown with the sympathetic nervous system that there is an increase in electrodermal activity during a skin orgasm.
 This is a galvanic skin response where the body exudes a continuous variation in the electrical characteristics of the skin.

-Skin orgasms, or ‘frisson’ usually only last a few seconds, making them very brief.
+Skin orgasms, or ‘frisson’, are very brief and usually last only a few seconds.

 What Causes a Skin Orgasm?